-- (2) Provide training programs for public charter school applicants, administrators and governing board members, as applicable, that include, but are not limited to: - (i) Pre-application training programs and forms to assist in the development of high quality public charter school applications; - (ii) The required components and the necessary information of the public charter school application and the charter contract as set forth in this article; - (iii) The public charter school board's statutory role and responsibilities; - (iv) Public charter school employment policies and practices; and - (v) Authorizer responsibilities for public charter school contract oversight and performance evaluation; - (3) Receive and expend appropriate gifts, grants and donations of any kind from any public or private entity to carry out the purposes of this act, subject to all lawful terms and conditions under which the gifts, grants or donations are given; - (4) Apply for any federal funds that may be available for the implementation of public charter school programs; - (5) Establish reporting requirements that enable the state board to monitor the performance and legal compliance of authorizers and public charter schools; and - (6) Submit to the Governor and the Legislature an annual report within 60 days of the end of each school year summarizing: - (A) The student performance of all operating public charter schools; and - (B) The authorization status of all public charter schools within the last school year, identifying all public charter schools as:

-Enr.
-CS for HB 2012
+(2) Provide training programs for public charter school applicants, administrators and governing board members, as applicable, that include, but are not limited to:

+(i) Pre-application training programs and forms to assist in the development of high quality public charter school applications;

+(ii) The required components and the necessary information of the public charter school application and the charter contract as set forth in this article;

+31 (iii) The public charter school board's statutory role and responsibilities;

+32 (iv) Public charter school employment policies and practices; and

+33 (v) Authorizer responsibilities for public charter school contract oversight and performance 34 evaluation;

+(3) Receive and expend appropriate gifts, grants and donations of any kind from any public or private entity to carry out the purposes of this act, subject to all lawful terms and conditions under which the gifts, grants or donations are given;

+38 (4) Apply for any federal funds that may be available for the implementation of public39 charter school programs;

+40 (5) Establish reporting requirements that enable the state board to monitor the41 performance and legal compliance of authorizers and public charter schools; and

+42 (6) Submit to the Governor and the Legislature an annual report within 60 days of the end43 of each school year summarizing:

+44 (A) The student performance of all operating public charter schools; and

+45 (B) The authorization status of all public charter schools within the last school year, 46 identifying all public charter schools as:

-47 (i) Application pending; 48 (ii) Application denied and reasons for denial; 49 (iii) Application approved, but not yet operating; 50 (iv) Operating and years of operation; 51 (v) Renewed and years of operation; 52 (vi) Terminated; 53 (vii) Closed; 54 (viii) Never opened; and 55 (ix) Any successful innovations applied in authorized public charter schools which may be 56 replicated in other schools.
-The report shall provide information about how noncharter public 57 schools may implement these innovations.
-58 (c) The state board shall be the authorizer of a public charter school when a county board 59 or boards approve the application for a public charter school and requests the state board to 60 perform the authorizer duties and responsibilities or when an application to form a public charter 61 school or to renew a charter contract is submitted from an applicant within a county in which the 62 state board has intervened and limited the power of the county board to act pursuant to §18-2E- 63 5 of this code. §18-5G-5.
+47 (i) Application pending;

+48 (ii) Application denied and reasons for denial;

+49 (iii) Application approved, but not yet operating;

+50 (iv) Operating and years of operation;

+51 (v) Renewed and years of operation;

+52 (vi) Terminated;

+53 (vii) Closed;

+54 (viii) Never opened; and

+(ix) Any successful innovations applied in authorized public charter schools which may be replicated in other schools.
+The report shall provide information about how noncharter public schools may implement these innovations.

+(c) The state board shall be the authorizer of a public charter school when a county board or boards approve the application for a public charter school and requests the state board to perform the authorizer duties and responsibilities or when an application to form a public charter school or to renew a charter contract is submitted from an applicant within a county in which the state board has intervened and limited the power of the county board to act pursuant to §18-2E-5 of this code.

+§18-5G-5.
 State board rule relating to funding for public charter school enrollment and other necessary provisions; local education agency status; authorizer oversight fee.

-1 (a) The state board shall promulgate a rule pursuant to the provisions of §29A-3B-1 et 2 seq. of this code setting forth requirements for public charter school funding.
-The rule shall include 3 a requirement that 90 percent of the per pupil total basic foundation allowance follow the student 4 to the public charter school, subject to the following: 5 (1) Notwithstanding §18-9A-1 et seq. of this code, the rule may provide for modifications 6 to the calculations set forth in §18-9A-7 of this code regarding the allowance for student
+(a) The state board shall promulgate a rule pursuant to the provisions of §29A-3B-1 et seq. of this code setting forth requirements for public charter school funding.
+The rule shall include a requirement that 90 percent of the per pupil total basic foundation allowance follow the student to the public charter school, subject to the following: